Last Updated: 12/06/19 | December 6th, 2019

 6. See the Archipelago on the Cheap

 The Swedish archipelago is absolutely beautiful — especially in the summer.
-Thousands of islands dot the archipelago, and there are many cruises and tours from the city that will take you around during the day (or during sunset).
+Thousands of islands dot the region and there are numerous cruises and tours from the city that will take you around during the day (or during sunset).

 But those tours are expensive.

 If you want to see and experience the archipelago cheaply, take the public ferries to the outer islands.
-Tickets are 50–150 SEK depending on what island you visit (by comparison, day tours are 250 SEK).
+Tickets are 60–180 SEK depending on what island you visit (by comparison, day tours cost anywhere from 250 SEK to 1,500 SEK!).

 7. Get Transportation and Tourist Passes

-Stockholm metro tickets are costly (44 SEK per ticket), but you can buy an unlimited transportation card for 325 SEK (plus 20 SEK for the card needed) that’s valid for seven days (that’s only 49 SEK per day).
-There is also a 24-hour card for SEK 125, and a 72-hour pass for 250 SEK.
+Stockholm metro fares are costly (42 SEK per ticket), but you can buy an unlimited transportation card for 455 SEK (plus 20 SEK for the card) that’s valid for seven days.
+That’s only 65 SEK per day, so as long as you use the card twice per day you’ll save money.

-While the city is incredibly walkable, be sure to get a pass if you plan on taking the subway or bus; all you need to do is use the train twice a day to make the pass a better value than individual tickets.
+While the city is incredibly walkable, be sure to get a pass if you plan on taking the subway or bus.
+The savings will add up!

-And if you plan on seeing a lot of attractions or visiting a lot of museums, get the Stockholm Pass.
+And if you plan on seeing a lot of attractions or visiting a lot of museums, get the Go City Pass.
 It provides free entry to over 60 of the top attractions, including sightseeing tours, museums, and monuments.
-Single-day passes are 645 SEK, three-day passes are 1,045 SEK, and five-day passes are 1,345.
+Single-day passes are 999 SEK and three-day passes are 1,629.
 While not cheap, if you do a lot of sightseeing you can easily save a lot of money.

 8. Use Hotel Points